Skip to main content

 2. Make configuration changes

-3. Switch to shadow mode
+3. Switch to testing mode

-4. Validate the changes work
+4. Validate the changes

 5. Return to live